 Paul completed his BSCH at Queen's University in Life Sciences and thereafter entered Respiratory Therapy for a fifteen-year career both at the University Health Network and the Hospital for Sick Children, which included practice as an ECMO specialist as well as involvement in various research initiatives.

 Paul graduated from the Michener Institute for Cardiovascular Perfusion in 2015 and started his career at Hamilton Health Sciences.
 He has gained valuable experience at one of the busiest cardiac centers in Canada and has enjoyed the role of Clinical Coordinator for Perfusion Students, research participation and leading the development and implementation of an ECLS program as well as blood conservation strategies.
 Paul has recently transitioned into the role of Charge Perfusionist at Hamilton and is excited to lead a great team of dynamic perfusionists that embody a progressive perfusion practice and evidence based patient care.

 Paul joined the CSCP Board of Directors in January 2020.

-Sunny joined the Board of Directors in January 2019.
+Justin joined the Board of Directors in January 2022.

 Paul graduated from General Hospital School of Nursing in 1995.
 He completed his Bachelor of Nursing in 1999.
 Paul worked in Critical Care, Emergency, and Cardiac Cath.
 Lab. as a Registered Nurse.
 He graduated from The Michener Institute in 2004 and joined the team at Eastern Health in St. John's Newfoundland.
 He’s been the Clinical Chief at Eastern Health since 2016.
 Paul is active on various committees in areas of ECMO, Perfusion Education and Quality Control and Improvement.